uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/electrical-networks/sections/market-conditions/en_US.md

 ---
-title: Market conditions
+title: Investment opportunities that promote change
 ---

-**Investment opportunities that promote change**

 You’ll find the UK market an exciting and challenging one, with plenty of opportunities for dynamic, innovative companies.

 We’re tackling climate change by moving towards a low-carbon future.
 The networks of the future will have to be different to the ones that have served the UK in the past.